pvvx/ATC_MiThermometer/README.md

 ### The USB-COM adapter writes the firmware in explorer.
 Web version.

-[USBCOMFlashTx.html](https://pvvx.github.io/ATC_MiThermometer/USBCOMFlashTx.html) - Uses a partial imitation of the `Telink 1-Wire` protocol on a USB-UART adapter, but only for transmission to the chip.
+[USBCOMFlashTx.html](https://pvvx.github.io/ATC_MiThermometer/USBCOMFlashTx.html) - Uses a partial imitation of the [Telink SWire](https://github.com/pvvx/TLSRPGM/tree/main/TelinkSWire) protocol on a USB-UART adapter, but only for transmission to the chip.

-For programming and debugging, the chip uses a special hardware protocol `Telink 1-Wire` (not even close to UART!).
+For programming and debugging, the chip uses a special hardware protocol [Telink SWire](https://github.com/pvvx/TLSRPGM/tree/main/TelinkSWire) (not even close to UART!).

 To match the frequencies of the Telink 1-Wite bus, no change in Baud-rate is required.

 While the chip is sleeping and when the SWS pin is reassigned, there is no access to programming.

-You can restore communication via “Telink 1-Wire” by rebooting the chip and sending a command to stop the CPU.
+You can restore communication via [Telink SWire](https://github.com/pvvx/TLSRPGM/tree/main/TelinkSWire) by rebooting the chip and sending a command to stop the CPU.
 This is called "Activation".

 The [USBCOMFlashTx.html](https://pvvx.github.io/ATC_MiThermometer/USBCOMFlashTx.html) program does not have feedback - it does not receive data from the chip.
 This is a simplified version and only works if all connections are made correctly.